The 5th P of Marketing

-The four P’s of marketing have been a pillar of marketing education since I can remember.
-They’re taught by every marketing professor and written about in every marketing text book…but are they outdated?
+The 4 P’s of marketing have been a pillar of marketing education since I can remember.
+They’re taught by every marketing professor and written about in every marketing textbook…but are they outdated?
 Do they address the business needs of today’s social environment?

-If you’re unfamiliar with the four P’s of marketing here they are:
+If you’re unfamiliar with the 4 P’s of marketing here they are:

-While studying the four P’s of marketing in college, and constantly hearing about them in presentations since…I always felt like something was missing.
+While studying these 4 P’s in college, and constantly hearing about them in presentations since…I always felt like something was missing.
 Even if each of these were executed well, it still leaves room for marketing failure.

 Because of technology and the Internet, we live in an abundant time where just about any product is available to us.
 Because of these same technologies, in many aspects the playing field for competition has been leveled.